whisk-ml/whisk/README.md

 --data-raw '{"data":[[0, 1], [2, 3]]}'
 ```

-Deploy the web service to Heroku (a free account is fine to get started):
+Deploy the web service to Heroku (a free account is fine):

 ```
 whisk app create demo-[INSERT YOUR NAME]